metehandoenmez/html-css-group-ex-mar-27/readme.md

   - add a gap between the items in the grid, using grid-gap, of 30px;
  - header an footer should be of height 80px

+Header, footer should have background-color #02bfb1;
+Aside should have background color #6edb6e;
+Article tag should have background color #fbb04c;